-8.4.1 Detail the chemical and physical characteristics of surface waters and groundwater within the area that may be affected by the project.

-- 8.4.2 Identify the quantity, quality and location of all potential discharges of water and waste water by the project, whether as point sources (such as controlled discharges from regulated dams) or diffuse sources (such as seepage from waste rock dumps or irrigation to land of treated sewage effluent).
+- 8.4.1 Detail the chemical, biological and physical characteristics of surface waters and groundwater within the area that may be affected by the project and suitable reference locations. - 8.4.2 Identify the quantity, quality and location of all potential discharges of water and waste water by the project, whether as point sources (such as controlled discharges from regulated dams) or diffuse sources (such as seepage from waste rock dumps or irrigation to land of treated sewage effluent).
 Assess the potential impacts of any discharges on the quality and quantity of receiving waters taking into consideration the assimilative capacity of the receiving environment and the practices and procedures that would be used to avoid or minimise impacts, including buffers. - 8.4.3 Identify the impacts of barge operations and the offshore transhipment operation on marine water quality, including potential impacts on seagrass, coral and water quality due to increased water turbidity and other contaminants due to the disturbance of substrate, the disposal and/or relocation of material.
 Provide strategies to avoid and address potential impacts.
-Refer to section 8.14 (Coastal environment) for further information requirements. - 8.4.4 Describe how the achievement of the objectives would be monitored and audited, and how corrective actions would be managed.
+Refer to section 8.14 (Coastal environment) for further information requirements. - 8.4.4 Define the relevant water quality objectives and describe how the objectives would be achieved (eg the use of erosion and sediment control practices, the separation of clean storm water run-off from impacted surface water run-off), monitored, assessed (using measurable criteria) and audited, and how corrective actions would be managed, in compliance with the management hierarchy of the EPP (Water).